mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 4. Plugins and update sites:
     - The plugins ImageScience and 3D ImageJ Suite need to be installed for the toolset to work.
 If they are not already, you need to run Help > Update, click on Manage update sites and check the boxes for the Image Science and 3D ImageJ Suite sites.
 Apply changes and restart ImageJ.
-    - The plugin JaCOP also needs to be installed.
+    - The plugin JACoP also needs to be installed.
 You can download it here: https://imagej.net/plugins/jacop .
 Simply download JACoP_.jar to the Plugins folder of ImageJ and restart ImageJ.

 ## Description of each step: